pclaridy/quasi_random/README.md

 ---

 ## **1. Problem Statement**
-This project explores how quasi-random sequences compare to traditional pseudo-random sequences in Monte Carlo integration tasks.
-The focus is on evaluating how well each sequence type covers a 2D unit hypercube and how that impacts integration accuracy and variance.
-The goal is to provide insight into which sampling method is more effective for numerical simulations, especially those used in scientific and engineering applications.
+Accurate numerical integration is essential in many scientific and engineering simulations, where the quality of sampling can significantly impact results.
+This project evaluates how quasi-random sequences such as Sobol, Halton, and Faure compare to traditional pseudo-random sequences in Monte Carlo integration tasks.
+The analysis focuses on how well each sequence type covers a two-dimensional unit hypercube and how this affects the variance and accuracy of integration estimates.
+The goal is to provide practical insight into which sampling method offers more consistent performance for simulation workflows that rely on uniform and efficient coverage of input space.

 ---